 Table of Contents

 In a running session, you can access various feature components through the Assembly property.
-This article explains how to access these components and the considerations to keep in mind.
+This article describes how to access these components and important considerations when doing so.

 Before you begin

-Sometimes, certain component options (such as DesiredFocusMode) must be configured before the component starts.
-If you don't want to manually configure and start the component after the session starts, a simple method is to configure all potentially used frame source components before assembling the session.
+Sometimes, certain component options (like DesiredFocusMode) must be configured before the component starts.
+If you don't want to manually configure and start components after the session starts, a simple approach is to configure all possible frame source components before the session assembles.
 The assembly process will retain one or more of these components and apply their configurations.

-In this case, you can use methods like FindAnyObjectByType<T>() or GetComponent<T>() or any other basic Unity methods to find the components and then configure them.
+You can use Unity basic methods like FindAnyObjectByType<T>() or GetComponent<T>() to locate components, then configure them.

 Note

-It is uncertain whether the AR components obtained through this method will be included in the session at runtime.
-Therefore, all possible scenarios must be configured.
+Whether AR components obtained this way will be included in the session at runtime is uncertain.
+Therefore, you must configure all possible cases.

-For example, the following code demonstrates the process of modifying the focus mode for all frame source components before assembling the session:
+For example, the following code demonstrates modifying the focus mode for all frame source components before session assembly:

 void Awake()